Brunozhon/SwiftReference/README.md

 myCounter.add(10) // 12
 ```

-**Did you know?** Structures gain a default initlizer if no initlizer was specifed.
-So you could initlize a structure like this:
+**Did you know?** Structures gain a default initalizer if no initalizer is specifed.
+So you could initalize a structure like this:

 ```swift
 Counter(x: 1, ...)